Adam Johnson (writer): Career

 Johnson is currently a San Francisco writer and professor in creative writing at Stanford University.
 He founded the Stanford Graphic Novel Project and was named "one of the nation's most influential and imaginative college professors" by Playboy magazine and "one of the most impressive professors at Stanford" by Business Insider.

 Johnson is the author of the novel The Orphan Master's Son (2012), which Michiko Kakutani, writing in The New York Times, called, "a daring and remarkable novel, a novel that not only opens a frightening window on the mysterious kingdom of North Korea, but one that also excavates the very meaning of love and sacrifice."
 Johnson's interest in the topic arose from his sensitivity to the language of propaganda, wherever it occurs.

 Johnson also wrote the short-story collections Emporium and Fortune Smiles and the novel Parasites Like Us, which won a California Book Award in 2003.
 His work has been published in Esquire, Harper's Magazine, Tin House, and The Paris Review, as well as Best New American Voices and The Best American Short Stories.
-Recently, his short story "George Orwell was a Friend of Mine" was published by 21st Editions in The Janus Turn with photographs in platinum by George Tice.
+Recently, his short story "George Orwell was a Friend of Mine" was published by 21st Editions in The Janus Turn with photographs in platinum by George A. Tice.

 Johnson's work focuses on characters at the edge of society for whom isolation and disconnection are nearly permanent conditions.
 Michiko Kakutani described the central theme running through his tales as "a melancholy melody of longing and loss: a Salingeresque sense of adolescent alienation and confusion, combined with an acute awareness of the randomness of life and the difficulty of making and sustaining connections."